 Establishment of Xn connection between a WAB-gNB and a peer WAB-gNB or a gNB that can act as BH-gNB can be avoided, in which case the peer WAB-gNB or the gNB that can act as BH-gNB rejects the Xn setup initiated by the WAB-gNB, e.g., based on the presence of the WAB-MT ID contained in the XN SETUP REQUEST message.

 A (WAB-)gNB can be configurable with respect to whether it should accept or reject Xn setup requests received from WAB-gNBs.
+The WAB-node can report its velocity information (e.g., static/moving) to OAM, so that the OAM can provide suitable Xn management configuration for the WAB-gNB.